eliagrady/boily/README.md

 * [Karma](http://karma-runner.github.io/0.13/index.html) as the test runner
 * [Universal Module Definition (UMD) API](https://github.com/umdjs/umd), which provides compatibility with the most popular script loaders, to the output.
 * [Sinon.JS](http://sinonjs.org/) with examples for test doubles
-* [Livereload](http://livereload.com/) an implementation of the LiveReload server in Node.js.
 * Unit tests written with ES2015 get transpiled on the fly
 * Browser tests in the browser
 * Node >= 5.x